Chris Barton keynote speaker

-In 2018, Shazam, and its 200 employees, was acquired by Apple for a reported $400 million, making it Apple's 6th largest acquisition of all-time.
-Today, Shazam has been downloaded over 2 billion times and is considered one of the world's most popular apps.
+In 2018, Shazam, and its 200 employees, was acquired by Apple in Apple’s 6th largest acquisition of all-time.
+Today, Shazam has been downloaded over two billion times and is considered one of the world's most popular apps.
 It has become an integral part of our everyday lives, with its ability to instantly identify songs and provide information about the music such as lyrics.
 Shazam has even become a verb, as in "Can you Shazam this song for me?"
 In addition to its widespread usage, Shazam has also been the inspiration for a popular game show hosted by Jamie Foxx called "Beat Shazam," which has aired for four seasons on the Fox Network challenging contestants to recognize songs faster than the Shazam app.

 Chris has also played a key role in tech history as a founding member of Google’s Android Partnerships team where he created Android's mobile operator partnership framework.
 He also spent four years at Dropbox where he led carrier partnerships and was one of the first 100 people at the company.

 Holding 12 patents, including one found within the Google search algorithm that billions of people use, Chris has made significant contributions to the tech industry.
 He also invests in a wide range of start-ups, including artificial intelligence for heart health and inflammatory disease therapeutics.